apache/nuttx/configs/stm32f3discovery/README.txt

        sercon : Connect the serial device a create /dev/ttyACM0 serdis : Disconnect the serial device.

-       NOTE:  I don't expect there serial connections/disconnections to work well.  the STM32F3Discovery board does not provide circuitry for control for the "soft connect" USB pullup.
-As a result, the host PC may not know when the USB has been logically connected or disconnected and may not re-enumerate the device.
+       NOTE:  The serial connections/disconnections do not work as advertised.
+       This is because the STM32F3Discovery board does not provide circuitry for control of the "soft connect" USB pullup.
+As a result, the host PC does not know the USB has been logically connected or disconnected.
+You have to follow these steps to use USB:

+       1) Start NSH with USB disconnected
+       2) enter to 'sercon' command to start the CDC/ACM device, then
+       3) Connect the USB device to the host.

+       and to close the connection:

+       4) Disconnect the USB device from the host
+       5) Enter the 'serdis' command

     4. This example can support the watchdog timer test (apps/examples/watchdog) but this must be enabled by selecting: